The Lancet June 23, 2012

 Endpoint

-Key result: Alteplase administered between 3 and 4.5 hours after symptom onset significantly improved clinical outcomes compared to placebo.
+Key result: Alteplase administered between 3 and 4.5 hours after symptom onset significantly improved clinical outcomes compared with placebo.

 Tailored to your role